CreatorDev/openwrt-old/README.md

     root@OpenWrt:/# mount /dev/sda1 /mnt/cd /tmp
     root@OpenWrt:/# cp /mnt/openwrt-pistachio-marduk-marduk_cc2520-ubifs.img /tmp

 The image will be flashed onto the mtd partition that is not in use (firmware0 or firmware1) then uboot is updated to boot from that partition.
-This requires the firmware0 and firmware1 implementation in uboot with a default environment.
-The default bootloader binary is based upon U-Boot 2015.07-rc2-299ac94, has this implementation.

 Pre-requisite :
-U-boot environment variables should be set as follows:
+U-boot environment variables should be set to default as follows:

-    pistachio # setenv bootcmd 'run dualnandboot'
-    pistachio # setenv bootfile uImage
+    pistachio # env default -a
-    pistachio # setenv fdtfile pistachio_marduk.dtb
+    pistachio # saveenv

 You can also set or print the u-boot environment variables from OpenWrt too:

     root@OpenWrt:/# fw_printenv
     root@OpenWrt:/# fw_setenv bootcmd 'run dualnandboot'

-    root@OpenWrt:/# fw_setenv bootfile uImage
-    root@OpenWrt:/# fw_setenv fdtfile pistachio_marduk.dtb
+###Fallback mechanism
+If image fails to boot in 5 successive attempts, then bootloader will try to boot image from alternate partition.

-Uboot variable bootcount is reset after successful boot.You can cross-check by reading:
+Uboot variable bootcount is reset after successful boot.

-    root@OpenWrt:/# cat /sys/devices/platform/*uboot-count/bootcount
-    0

 You should see the logs on the console as below:

-    root@OpenWrt:/tmp# sysupgrade openwrt-pistachio-marduk-marduk_cc2520-ubifs-sysup
+    root@OpenWrt:/tmp# sysupgrade openwrt-pistachio-marduk-marduk_cc2520-ubifs.img
-    grade.img
     Saving config files...
     Sending TERM to remaining processes ... logd rpcd netifd odhcpd uhttpd dnsmasq awa_bootstrapd awa_clientd awa_serverd ntpd button_gateway_ button_gateway_ device_manager_ sleep ubusd
     Sending KILL to remaining processes ... device_manager_